Morgan Lewis (governor): American Revolutionary War

-Political career
+New York governor

 After the Revolution, Lewis completed his legal studies while he lived in Albany, New York, boarding at the riverside home of James Bloodgood.
 In 1779, the tax list showed him living there with personal property valued at $2,000, one of the city's highest assessments.
 Later, he qualified for a "bounty right" as a member of the city regiment of the Albany County Militia.
 During that time, he acquired some Albany property.
 He was elected to the New York State Assembly, 1789 and 1792, and the New York State Senate from 1811 to 1814.
 He was New York State Attorney General (December 24, 1791 – October 28, 1801) and later Justice and Chief Justice (October 28, 1801) of the Supreme Court of New York.

-He served as governor of New York from 1804 to 1807, defeating US Vice President Aaron Burr in the race to succeed the future vice president George Clinton as governor.
+He served as governor of New York from 1804 to 1807, defeating Vice President Aaron Burr in the race to succeed George Clinton as governor.
 In the New York gubernatorial election, 1804, he was largely responsible for splitting the Jeffersonian Republican Party in New York into "Lewisites" (allies of Lewis) and the "Clintonians" (allies of New York Mayor DeWitt Clinton) with his combination of Lewisites (labeled "Quids" by the Clintonians) and Federalists.

 During his tenure, the United States Military Academy at West Point was established, the state's militia system was restructured, and educational improvements were sanctioned.
 On April 30, 1807, he was defeated in his run for re-election by Daniel D. Tompkins, also a future vice president.
 Tompkins received 35,074 votes, and Morgan Lewis received 30,989 votes.
 He then returned home to Staatsburg, Dutchess County, New York, where he turned his attention to agriculture.
 Having given up the practice of law, Lewis established a cloth factory, and for several years devoted himself to manufacturing.
 The failure of a mercantile house to which his goods were assigned caused him to discontinue the business.